 MAPS

 These maps display the geographic distribution of disease burden among counties and communities across California.
 The Geo Level options allow the user to change the display from county, to community, to census tract.
 This selection is one of the key concepts behind the app, Place Matters.
-Insights into the burden of disease must be explored at multiple geographic levels, especially granular community levels.
+Insights into the burden of disease must be explored at multiple geographic levels, especially granular community* levels.
 Data at the community and the census tract levels are aggregated to 5-year intervals.
 Users can either view the state as a whole or zoom to a specific county for a better view of just that county, and its subcounty detail.
 Throughout the CCB, communities are defined by Medical Service Study Areas (MSSAs).
 More detail on MSSAs is available in the Technical tab.
 Users can select from various measures of mortality to assess burden of disease.
 Selecting the State-based cutpoints option allows for comparisons based on the statewide distribution instead of just within the county.
 The interactive map allows for zooming in and out to see streets or other geographically identifying locations.
 Users can click on a selected geography on the interactive map to display a pop-up with additional information.
 The static map is better for use in an external presentation.
 The Place Names option displays county and community names.

+For additional help or more info, click the “?” button next to each tool, or check out the Technical tab .

 RANK CONDITIONS

 This tab displays cause-of-death rankings for either a selected county or the whole state.
-The figure shows the ranking based on five different measures, and can be sorted based on any of these measures.
-Different insights can be gained by ranking on different measures (e.g. ranking on the number of deaths or 'age-adjusted death rates' shows the more 'typical' ranking of most systems; ranking on mean age at death shows the conditions that impact young people the most, and ranking on andard SMR show those conditions for which a county has particularly high rates compared to the State average).
-The 'levels' option allows users to select between broad or narrow categories of conditions.
-The 'How Many' button determines how many causes of death to display on the graph.
+The figure shows the ranking based on five different measures, and can be sorted based on any of these measures using the Measure Sort Order.
+Different insights can be gained by ranking on different measures (e.g. ranking on the number of deaths or 'age-adjusted death rates' reflects overall burden of disease; ranking on mean age at death shows the conditions that impact young people the most, and ranking on Standard Mortality Ratio (SMR) show those conditions for which a county has particularly high rates compared to the State average).
+The Levels to show option allows user to select between broad or narrow categories of conditions.
+The How Many button determines how many causes of death to display on the graph.
 Ranking on SMR provides a special window in the potentially unique priority of a condition in the selected geography.
 A large SMR means the condition is especially high in that geography relative to the State average, even if the condition does not have a large number of deaths.
 This is an important way to detect conditions that, while perhaps not common, are unusually high (or low) in a county or community in which one is interested.
 To aid in using this measure, the vertical red line is at 1.2, corresponding to the measure being 120% higher in the selected geography than the State average.
 The green line is at 0.8, 80% of the State average and the grey line is at 1.0, right on the State average.

+Because SMR compares County rates to the State average, it is only available for Counties, and does not display when the statewide “California” geography is selected.

+For additional help or more info, click the “?” button next to each tool, or check out the Technical tab .

 RANK CONDITIONS TABLE